-Each year, the Department of Geosciences at Western Michigan University awards a member of our distinguished alumni with an Alumni Achievement Award to commemorate their unique contributions to the field of geosciences.
+Each year, the Department of Geological and Environmental Sciences at Western Michigan University awards a member of our distinguished alumni with an Alumni Achievement Award to commemorate their unique contributions to the field of geosciences.
 Below is a list of awardees, accompanied by biographies that highlight their educational and professional histories, as well as their many accomplishments.

 Dane Alexander—Instructor, Western Michigan University, Department of Geosciences